Theatre Versus Oppression: History

-Theatre Versus Oppression was founded in 2000 by Jennifer S Hartley and gained charitable status in the UK in 2007.
-Initially the group began as, "an informal grouping of like-minded people who wanted to use forms of theatre in issue-based situations in their free time".
-TVO has been undertaken projects in many areas of the world including Latin America, North America, Africa and Europe.
-TVO has worked with people on a variety of issues including domestic abuse, culminating in the play 'Til Death Do Us Part' which was performed in UK prisons; human trafficking which led to the creation of the play 'Sold' which was performed for an international human trafficking conference.
-TVO also engages in long-term projects such as the one with the Kyangwali Refugee Camp in Uganda, this has led to the setting up of a sister organisation the New Hope Theatre Group.
+Theatre Versus Oppression was founded in 2000 by Jennifer S. Hartley and gained charitable status in the UK in 2007.
+Initially the group began as "an informal grouping of like-minded people who wanted to use forms of theatre in issue-based situations in their free time".
+TVO has been undertaken projects in many areas of the world including Latin America, North America, Africa, and Europe.
+TVO has worked with people on a variety of issues including domestic abuse, culminating in the play 'Til Death Do Us Part' which was performed in UK prisons, and human trafficking, which led to the creation of the play 'Sold' which was performed for an international human trafficking conference.
+TVO also engages in long-term projects such as the one with the Kyangwali Refugee Camp in Uganda.
+This has led to the setting up of a sister organisation the New Hope Theatre Group.

 Plays

-Many of the projects undertaken by Theatre Versus Oppression culminate in a play, often written by Jennifer S Hartley and in collaboration with the groups she is working with, a selection of these plays can be found below.
+Many of the projects undertaken by Theatre Versus Oppression result in a play, often written by Jennifer S. Hartley and in collaboration with the groups she is working with.
+A selection of these plays can be found below.